idkazul/RevealCharacter/README.md

 # RevealCharacter
-A simple Steal a Brainrot script which lets you see invisible users.
+A simple Roblox script that allows you to see invisible users.
+This was originally for SAB but it works for any game.